STL: THE SMOG ALERT ENDS TONIGHT IN LAVAL - Starting tomorrow: return to regular fare on STL buses

 STL: THE SMOG ALERT ENDS TONIGHT IN LAVAL - Starting tomorrow: return to regular fare on STL buses Français

-LAVAL, QC, June 26, 2023 /CNW/ - Environment Canada having lifted its smog warning for the Laval area, the Société de transport de Laval (STL) is ending its special $1 fare promotion in effect since this morning, June 25.
-Therefore, as of tomorrow, June 27, the single fare will return to its regular rate of $3.50 on the entire regular network of the STL, including buses and collective taxis.
+LAVAL, QC, July 2, 2023 /CNW/ - Environment Canada having lifted its smog warning for the Laval area, the Société de transport de Laval (STL) is ending its special $1 fare promotion in effect since June 29.
+Therefore, as of tomorrow, July 3rd, the single fare will return to its regular rate of $3.75 on the entire regular network of the STL, including buses and collective taxis.

 The STL extends its appreciation and gratitude to all those who have opted for public transit and left their cars at home, thus contributing to the improvement of air quality.